RamsesDutch/RamsesDutch.github.io/_posts/2025-07-18-password-generator.md

 excerpt: "Created a command-line password generator in Python that supports multiple options like length, character types, file saving, and clipboard export.
 Here's a breakdown of the code and my key takeaways."
 ---

 Creating secure passwords is a fundamental part of cybersecurity, but most online generators don’t offer much flexibility or transparency.
-So I decided to build my own **CLI-based password generator** using Python.
+So I decided to build my own command-line password generator using Python.

-The goal was to develop something **functional, customizable, and secure**—a utility I could actually use in day-to-day tasks or build upon in future projects.
-I also wanted to deepen my experience with Python scripting, CLI tools, and simple automation.
+The goal was to develop something functional, customizable, and secure—a utility I could actually use in daily tasks or build upon in future projects.
+I also wanted to sharpen my skills in Python scripting, CLI development, and simple automation.

 ---

-## 🔧 Features
+## Features

-The script offers a range of configurable options:
+The script supports a wide range of options:

-- ✅ Generate multiple passwords at once (e.g., 5, 10, or more)
+- Generate multiple passwords at once
-- 📏 Customizable length for each password
+- Customizable length for each password
-- 🔐 Toggle inclusion of uppercase, lowercase, digits, and symbols
+- Include or exclude uppercase, lowercase, digits, and symbols
-- 💾 Automatically saves results to a timestamped `.txt` file
+- Automatically save results to a timestamped `.txt` file
-- 📋 Optionally copies the output to your clipboard (if `pyperclip` is installed)
+- Optional clipboard copying (requires `pyperclip`)
-- 🚫 Use `--no-save` to skip writing to a file
+- `--no-save` flag to skip writing to file

 ---

-## 🎯 Example Usage
+## Example Usage

 ```bash
 python password_generator.py -n 5 -l 20 --copy
 ```
-This command generates 5 passwords, each 20 characters long, and copies them to your clipboard for quick use.
-By default, the script also saves the passwords to a file like passwords_20250718_144233.txt.
+This command generates 5 passwords, each 20 characters long, and copies them to your clipboard (if pyperclip is installed).
+The passwords are also saved to a file like:

+Copy
+Edit
+passwords_20250718_144233.txt
-📸 Screenshot suggestion: Show the terminal command and printed results.
+Suggested Screenshot: Terminal showing the command and generated passwords.

-🧪 Setup
+Setup
 You only need Python 3 to run the script.
-To enable clipboard functionality, install pyperclip:
+To enable clipboard functionality:

 bash
 Copy
 Edit
 pip install pyperclip
-📸 Screenshot suggestion: Show pip install pyperclip in the terminal.
+Suggested Screenshot: Terminal showing pip install pyperclip.

-🧠 Behind the Script
+Behind the Script
-The core logic includes:
+Key components of the code:

-Argument parsing with argparse for CLI flexibility
+Uses argparse to handle command-line arguments for flexibility

-Random password generation using random.choice() and character pools from the string module
+Randomly generates passwords using random.choice() and character pools from the string module

-File writing with timestamp-based filenames for traceability
+Automatically saves passwords to a timestamped text file

-Clipboard copying using pyperclip (if available)
+Includes optional clipboard support using pyperclip

-The script also includes validation to prevent insecure configurations (e.g., password length too short, or no character types selected).
+Performs input validation (e.g., minimum password length, character selection)

-<details> <summary>View the full Python code</summary>
+<details><summary>View the full Python code</summary>
 python
 Copy
 Edit
-# Paste your full script here
+# Paste your full password_generator.py script here
 </details>
-🧾 Sample Output
+Sample Output
-text
+bash
 Copy
 Edit
 === Generated Passwords ===